 The vegan’s guide to protein-rich milk

-Check out these five high-protein, dairy-free milk before you make your post-workout to get the most out of your milk.
+Check out these five high-protein, dairy-free milk before you make your post-workout smoothie to get the most out of your milk.

 Fortified soy milk is nutritionally equivalent to cow's milk, according to the most recent revision of the US Dietary Guidelines for Americans.
 This is a noteworthy callout, given that a dairy is still a food group and government recommendations rarely touched on the widespread prevalence of lactose intolerance.
 The truth is that certain dairy-free milk offers comparable nutrients to cow's milk, including protein, even though the US government took decades to accept this.
 To be sure, not all non-dairy drinks are made equal.
 If you're looking for high-protein dairy-free milk, this is what you should choose the next time you make yourself a tall glass of chilly water.